strimzi/strimzi-kafka-oauth/README.md

 receive the `AuthorizationException`.
 The default value is '0', meaning 'no retries'.
 Provide the value greater than '0' to set the number of repeated attempts:
 - `strimzi.authorization.http.retries` (e.g.: "1" - if initial fetching of grants for the session fails, immediately retry one more time)

+Keep in mind that the worker thread of the request can get blocked on unresponsive connection, and you will want to set `strimzi.authorization.connect.timeout.seconds` and `strimzi.authorization.read.timeout.seconds` to smaller values as well, as explained in [the chapter on timeouts](#configuring-the-network-timeouts-for-communication-with-authorization-server).

 A single client typically uses a single unique access token for the concurrent sessions to the Kafka broker.
 As a result, the number of active tokens on the broker is generally less than the number of active sessions (connections).
 However, keep in mind that this is replicated across all Kafka brokers in the cluster, as clients maintain active sessions to multiple brokers.